 The Company applies fair value accounting to all of its financial instruments in accordance with the 1940 Act and ASC Topic 820 - Fair Value Measurements and Disclosures ("ASC 820").
 ASC 820 defines fair value, establishes a framework used to measure fair value and requires disclosures for fair value measurements.
 In accordance with ASC 820, the Company has categorized its financial instruments carried at fair value, based on the priority of the valuation technique, into a three-level fair value hierarchy as discussed in Note 4.
-Fair value is a market-based measure considered from the perspective of the market participant who holds the financial instrument rather than an entity specific measure.
+Fair value is a market-based measure considered from the perspective of a market participant rather than an entity specific measure.
 Therefore, when market assumptions are not readily available, the Company's own assumptions are set to reflect those that management believes market participants would use in pricing the financial instrument at the measurement date.